 Using disinfectant, scrub: toys, markers, kitchen counters, phones, door knobs, faucets and toilets.

-And using a spray disinfectant, sanitize: the remote, computer keyboard and couch.
+Carefully clean and sanitize: the remote, computer keyboard and couch.

 2. Make cleanliness an aiming-game.
 Your child will probably be bound to his bed — or your couch.
 If blowing his nose, practice his basketball shot with a nearby can.
 Sure, there will be plenty of air balls.
 But think about the smile on his face when he makes one in!